Drek282/PsychoStats/README.md

 * The Firearms, TFC and a few Natural Selection heatmaps are mostly untested.
 I won't be able to ensure that they are all working as intended until I have data for all of them.

-* COD4 support is pretty broken, and at this time probably beyond the scope of my skills to fix it.

-* So far The Battle Grounds III support is very basic.

 ## **Stuff that Remains Untested**